RakshithSuresh2001/RTL-to-GDS-Flow--4-bit-Counter-using-OpenROAD/README.md

 - **OpenROAD Project** for the open-source EDA tools
 - **SkyWater Technology** and **Google** for the 130nm PDK
+- Anthropic Claude for technical guidance and troubleshooting

 ## 📄 License